NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Standalone Adventures/Menace Under Otari/Pugwampi (BB).md

 abilities_mid:
   - name: ""
   - name: "Unluck Aura"
     desc: " (mental,primal) Creatures other than animals, gremlins, and kholo within 20 feet become extremely unlucky.
-They must attempt a DC 16 Will check save, rolling this Will save twice and using the worse result.\nOn a successful save, the creature can't be affected by pugwampi unluck auras for 24 hours.
-On a failure, the creature must roll twice and use the worse result on all checks as long as it's within 20 feet of the pugwampi.\nMultiple pugwampis don't create any increased effect."
+They must attempt a DC 16 Will check save, rolling this Will save twice and using the worse result.\n\nOn a successful save, the creature can't be affected by pugwampi unluck auras for 24 hours.
+On a failure, the creature must roll twice and use the worse result on all checks as long as it's within 20 feet of the pugwampi.\n\nMultiple pugwampis don't create any increased effect."

 attacks:
   - name: ""